EmmanuelDemey/trainings-v2/accessibility/pages/aria-attributes.md

 # ARIA attributes

-* You must use first HTML Element
+* You must use first native HTML elements
 * When this it nos possible, and **only** when it is not possible
     * You can create your own HTML structure based on unsemantic elements
     * And add extra metadatas to give the missing semantic